dpdonohue/gabion/README.md

 How to commit changes to GitHub
-From your workspace/gabion directory, run these commands git add . git commint -m "my message here" git push
+From your gabion directory, run these commands git add . git commit -m "my message here" git push

 How to pull changes from GitHub
-In your workspace/gabion directory, run this git pull
+In your gabion directory, run this git pull